juansilvadesign/MasterMind/README.md

 - JavaScript
 - Git & Github
 - Figma
-- <a target="_blank" href="https://fontawesome.com/icons">Font Awesome</a> & <a target="_blank" href="https://icons8.com">Icons8</a>

 ## 💻 Project

-This Project is a link aggregator that organizes all my MasterMind Communities and it's personalized with HTML, CSS, and JavaScript.
+This Project is a link aggregator that organizes all the MasterMind Communities I'm in and it's customised with HTML, CSS, and JavaScript.

 - [Access the finished project.
 Online.](https://juanpablodesigner.github.io/MasterMind/)